claytonfaria/restapi-node-mongodb/README.md

 # RestAPI
-RestAPI using Node, Express and Mongodb
+RestAPI using Node, Express and Mongodb - CRUD